elanhaims/chess-engine-interface/README.md

 chess engine against them in the Chess.com game chat before the game begins.
 Failure to follow these rules can result in the termination of your Chess.com account.

+<br> I do not claim to own any of the files located in the stockfish directory.
+These files
+are not my own work and are only included to increase the ease of the installation process.

 ## Installation
 * Make sure you have python installed on your machine